torreblancadesign/cta-integrity-questionnaire/README.md

 2. **Logic-Based Progression**: After answering the first question, the system checks the `Logic` field in Airtable for each subsequent question.
 Depending on the value (`Required to File` or `Not Required to File`), the questionnaire either continues or ends.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request if you find bugs or want to suggest features.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.